Skip to page content

 AC joint injury treatment

 Most patients with an AC joint injury start to feel better within a week of the injury.
 However, full ligament healing will take at least 8 weeks.
-During this time it is important to protect your AC joint ligaments from overstretching the newly formed scar tissue.
-It can be helpful at first to use a broad arm sling for 1 to 2 weeks as this will reduce the strain on your AC joint.
-Regular pain relief such as paracetamol is recommended.
-Please follow the instructions on the pack.
+During this time, it is important to protect the damaged ligaments from overstretching the healing ligaments.
+It can be helpful to use a broad arm sling for 1 to 2 weeks as this will reduce the strain on your AC joint.

-Contact sports (such as football, rugby and basketball) should be avoided for 6 weeks.
+Contact sports (such as football, rugby and basketball) should be avoided for at least 6 weeks.

 Contact information